Autism in China subject of professor’s lecture

 - Undergraduate Students

-For 30 years, Dr. Helen McCabe has collaborated with professionals, families and organizations in China to develop and expand opportunities for children with autism.
+For 30 years, Dr. Helen McCabe has collaborated with professionals, families and organizations to develop and expand opportunities for children with autism in China.

 She has also provided training and support to thousands of families and teachers in China through a non-profit organization that she co-founded, The Five Project on International Autism and Disability Support.

 As an associate professor of education at Daemen College, she focuses on special education and early childhood special education.